 The language employed in development is C/C++ respecting POSIX compliance and avoiding the computational bloat of some ‘advanced’ C++ functions, which makes it highly portable.
 The FreeJ Debian package for instance is also distributed in binaries for ARM and MIPS processors.

-Its C++ programming API is fairly understandable, here you’ll find a brief introduction to it.
+Its C++ programming API is fairly understandable, here you’ll find a brief introduction to its architecture.

 For more information see the GNU General Public License.